Bachelor of Science in Civil Engineering

 At least six of the nine required credit hours of research should be on the same topic.
 A research proposal must be approved by a faculty advisor and one other faculty member.
 This proposal will be completed in LMC 4701 which serves as a prerequisite for LMC 4702.
 Completion of Research Option is noted on the student's transcript.

-The joint BS/MS program is designed to attract the best-of-the-best undergraduate students and is especially intended for students who demonstrate an interest in, and ability for, additional education beyond the bachelor's degree.
+The BS/MS Option is designed to attract the best-of-the-best undergraduate students and is especially intended for students who demonstrate an interest in, and ability for, additional education beyond the bachelor's degree.

 Students will be eligible to apply for the program after completion of 30 semester credit hours at Georgia Tech and appropriate progress in their degree program.
 As a practical matter, students should apply for the program at least three semesters prior to graduation in order to take graduate-level courses prior to receiving their BS degree.
 Students must have a Georgia Tech GPA of 3.5 or higher for admission into the BS/MS Program in Civil Engineering.